The Newport Bermuda Race is dedicated to safe sailing and fair racing:

 The Newport Bermuda Race is scored using ORR’s Performance Curve Scoring (“PCS”) on the Bermuda Course.
 The core of PCS is a Velocity Prediction Program (“VPP”).
 (The VPP is the program that developed your boat’s polars, if you ordered them through US Sailing.)
 ORR’s VPP-based scoring system provides a scoring model designed specifically for the Newport Bermuda Race by replicating the historic conditions of beat, reach, and run seen during a typical Bermuda Race.

-When you apply for an ORR rating, the VPP uses the boat’s rating information (design, sails, etc.) to predict the boat’s seconds per mile ratings over a range of wind speeds, and to generate a corresponding curve of performance (or seconds per mile) versus wind.
+When you apply for an ORR rating, the VPP uses the boat’s rating information (design, sails, etc.) to predict the boat’s seconds-per-mile ratings over a range of wind speeds, and to generate a corresponding curve of performance (or seconds per mile) versus wind.
 (That’s why there are a series of ratings for each boat on the scratch sheet).
+The time that boats owe each other changes with wind speed.
+And a boat that owes time in one wind speed may be owed time in a different wind.
+PCS captures this by using the appropriate ratings for slow, average and fast races.
+How does it do this?

 As each boat finishes, the boat’s elapsed time is divided by the course distance (635 NM) to calculate the boat’s elapsed seconds per mile.
 The scoring program drops this figure onto the boat’s performance curve to find the average wind speed it appears the boat sailed in, often dubbed the “Implied Wind.”
 This is then converted to a corrected time using a scratch boat.
 As it turns out, the boat with the highest Implied Wind wins the race, because relative to their rating they sailed the course the fastest among their competitors.
 In other words, they sailed so fast it looked like they had the highest wind.